scales-okn/PACER-tools/code/downloader/README.md

 	 - `avoid`: Do not include them in a report if the current case was previously seen listed as a member case in a previously downloaded docket
 	 - `never`: Never include them in reports

+- `--docket-exclude-parties`
+If True, 'Parties and counsel' and 'Terminated parties' will be excluded from docket reports (this reduces the page count for the docket report so can reduce costs).

  - `-ex, --docket-exclusions`
 Relative path to a csv file with a column of UCIDs that are cases to be excluded from the Docket Scraper.